iamdrjsolanki/ProjectManagementApplication/README.md

 # Project Management Application

-This project was created in Spring Tool Suite IDE using Spring version 5.
+This project was created in Spring Tool Suite IDE using Spring version 5 & Spring Boot 2.4.1.

 ## Development server